ptone/curbside/README.md

 If you are looking to set up an instance of Curbside, or configure new numbers, see the [System Admin guide](docs/admin-system.md)

+The admin guide also has details on the [solution architecture](https://github.com/ptone/curbside/blob/main/docs/admin-system.md#architecture-and-security).

 ---

 This is not an official Google project.